 NUJ submits legal challenge to government's lockdown support measures

-The National Union of Journalists (NUJ) in the UK and Ireland has submitted a legal challenge to the UK government claiming that the Self Employment Income Support Scheme (SEISS) introduced by the Treasury has excluded large numbers of freelance workers and is therefore discriminatory.
-The legal action marks a significant acceleration in the union’s campaign to secure equal treatment for freelance workers.
+The NUJ has submitted a legal challenge to the UK government claiming that the Self Employment Income Support Scheme (SEISS) introduced by the Treasury has excluded large numbers of freelance workers and is therefore discriminatory.
+The legal action marks a significant acceleration in the union's campaign to secure equal treatment for freelance workers.

 The NUJ also contends that the Treasury has failed to produce a coherent policy to explain the circumstances (if any) in which those working for publicly-funded employers can access support via the Coronavirus Job Retention Scheme (CJRS).

 "The NUJ has campaigned hard to persuade the government to do the right thing and support freelances who have not been allowed to access government support during this unprecedented health crisis.
 Sadly, that hasn't happened and many NUJ freelances have experienced enormous hardship.